interplaynetary/free-association/README.md

 4. **Shares of Surplus** are distributed across networks of _mutual-recognition of mutual-contribution_ at a declared **network-depth**.

    - Shares are percentages of 100%.
 They are dynamically _(re)attributed_ and _non-transferable_.
-   - Shares of a particular surplus are shares of a _capacity-to-provide_ (they are shares of _verbs_, not shares of a _objects_).
+   - Shares of a particular surplus are shares of a _capacity-to-provide_ (they are shares of _verbs_, not shares of _objects_).
    - _Network-depth_ can be (re)declared dynamically.
    - For example: surplus-housing might be shared at depth = 2, whereas surplus-food might be shared at depth = 5.
-   - Absolute quantities can be (re)declared dynamically (today you have the capacity to provide 2 rooms, tomorrow 40, the day after 40 etc.)
+   - Determinate quantities (natural numbers 0,1,2,3 ...) can be (re)declared dynamically (today you have the capacity to provide 2 rooms, tomorrow 40, the day after 40 etc.)

-5. Your **direct-share** in another's **surplus-capacity** equals _your mutual recognition with them, divided by their total-mutual-recognition with all others_
+5. Your **direct-share** in another's **surplus-capacity** equals _your mutual recognition with them, divided by their total-mutual-recognition with all others_.

    - For example: If we have 10% of _mutual-recognition_, and you are my only _mutual-relationship_, you would have 100% of my **total-mutual-recognition** (100% of my **direct-share**).
 If I have two _mutual-relationships_ each with 10% mutual-recognition, each would have 50% of my **total-mutual-recognition** (50% of my **direct-share**).